szeyick/University/COS80013 - Internet Security/Lab Solutions/Lab 1 - Linux Crash Course/COS80013 - Internet Security.md

 What can you find out about this user?**

 It gives me their name, login, the shell they're using, home directory and when they've been logged on.

+It belongs to John Newbigin, using bash shell and they have been online since 11:26 5/8.

 ## 2. RedHat 7.3 Linux VM: